 Concerning the Quran, majority of it were memorized, not written down.
 According to the Shorter Encyclopedia of Islam:

 “One thing that is openly recognized by tradition, namely, that there was not in existence any collection of revelation in final form, because as long as he [Muhammad] was alive, new revelations were being added to the earlier ones” (p.
 271).

 Arthur Jeffery also stated: “Nothing is more certain than that when the Prophet died there was no collected, arranged, collated body of revelation.
 The earliest strata of tradition…make it quite certain that there was no Quran left ready as a heritage for the community.
 The Prophet had proclaimed his messages orally, and, except in the later period of his ministry, whether they were recorded or not was often a matter of chance” (Materials for the History of the Text of the Quran, 1952, 5-6).

-Why would Umar ibn Khattab (“the rightly guided caliph”) want to introduce a lie into Allah’s book?
+Now , tell me why would Umar ibn Khattab (“the rightly guided caliph”) want to introduce a lie into Allah’s book?
 The fact that his version was rejected showed the level of fraud and politics in the recording of the Quran.
 Little wonder Uthman was assassinated.
-He really messed up the quran.
+He really messed up the Quran.